ejeng888/AtmosphericAverager/README.md

 <br />

 <h1>In Case of Memory Issues</h1>
-> Important: When running the program for long periods of time (eg one year), you may experience memory issues.
+> Important: When running the program for long periods of time (eg 10 years), you may experience memory issues.
 In these cases, it is recommended to split the runs (eg 6 months per run), and then average the resulting files.
 Remember to use a similar number of files in each run (ideally the same number of files)

 > If you wish to use the latter approach, follow these steps:
   > 1. Place the split files into one directory.
 Ensure that all the files have the same variables, if they don't the program won't work.
 For example, if I have one TT.std from Jan-July and another TT.std from Aug-Dec, place them in same directory.
 Alternatively you can use the combined.std file to make the process quicker